pdy/scripts/README.md

 # scripts

-Few helper scripts I use in daily basis or when spawning new machine.
+Quick and dirty helper scripts I use in daily basis or when spawning new machine.
 They are not perfect but usually works.

 Be sure to read them first before first use.